TIML-Group/HODDI/README.md

   <img src="./assets/paper_title.png" alt="Paper Title" width="800"/>
 </div>

+## ⚠️ Latest Version Available

+Due to the update of the data preprocessing pipeline, we have released HODDI_v2 recently.
+All versions of the HODDI dataset are preserved in the `dataset` folder for reproducibility and comparison purposes.

+**Please select the appropriate HODDI dataset version based on your application requirements and modify the corresponding dataset paths in your code accordingly.**

+- `dataset/HODDI_v1/`: Original version of the dataset
+- `dataset/HODDI_v2/`: Updated version with improved preprocessing pipeline

 ## Overview

 HODDI (Higher-Order Drug-Drug Interaction Dataset) is a comprehensive dataset specifically designed to capture higher-order multi-drug interactions and their collective impact on adverse effects.
 Constructed from the Food and Drug Administration (FDA) Adverse Event Reporting System (FAERS) spanning 2014Q3-2024Q3, HODDI contains 109,744 records involving 2,506 unique drugs and 4,569 unique side effects.